Portland’s Beach

 Getting There

-Crescent Beach State Park is on Route 77 in Cape Elizabeth.
-From Portland, take Broadway south through South Portland, which becomes Route 77.
-The park entrance is on the left about 8 miles from downtown Portland, approximately 10 minutes.
+Crescent Beach State Park is at 109 Bowery Beach Road (Route 77) in Cape Elizabeth.
+From Portland, take Broadway south through South Portland, which becomes Route 77; the park entrance is well signed, about 8 miles from downtown — roughly 15 minutes.

 GPS coordinates: 43.5620, -70.2280